unyieldinggrace/Phinster/README.md

 ];
 ```

+## Why do this?

+PHP is a great scripting language, with especially good OS integration.
+Yet many PHP projects are still using Phing for build management.
+That means that
+programmers who *already know PHP* are trying to write build scripts in declarative XML.
+It's a total mismatch when PHP already does this job so well.

+So I wanted to simplify things, and let PHP programmers write their build scripts in the obvious language: PHP.

 ## How to Install
 If you clone this repository, you can install Phinster in Linux by running the ```install.sh``` script, which simply does the following: